 How to Apply:

-Complete applications are due to United Way of the Brazos Valley, the EFSP Local Board Chair, by 5:00 pm on Wednesday, May 30, 2018.
+Complete applications must be returned to United Way of the Brazos Valley by 5:00 pm on Friday, August 24, 2018.

 Acceptable forms of submission are electronic (emailed to firstname.lastname@example.org), faxed to 979-696-4490, or mailed/hand delivered to the address below.